Ghosts not just for Halloween: majority of Aussies admit to ‘ghosting’ their dates

 Ghosts are fun at Halloween, but our latest research into Aussie relationships shows that ‘ghosting’ is a major issue of modern dating – and it’s taking a toll on singles.

-The latest instalment of our 2016 Relationship Study revealed that 64% of Australian daters have been ghosted by a date in the last 12 months, and that nearly three quarters (74%) of victims have experienced a negative emotional impact as a result.
+The latest installment of our 2016 Relationship Study revealed that 64% of Australian daters have been ghosted by a date in the last 12 months, and that nearly three quarters (74%) of victims have experienced a negative emotional impact as a result.

 Ghosting is an unfortunate byproduct of the modern dating culture, and refers to the act of someone unexpectedly ceasing contact, cancelling a date or being stood up without explanation or apology.

-The main excuses for pulling the disappearing act?
+What are the main excuses for pulling the disappearing act?

 As most people who’ve had this done to them likely suspect, the main excuses boil down to lack of chemistry (36%) and cowardice.
 51% do it to avoid having to handle a break-up, 29% say breaking it off in person is too awkward and 27% report stopping all contact is easier than telling the truth.

 The consequences of this behaviour have a deeper effect than just a disrupted schedule.
 The biggest blow is to the victim’s self esteem.

 For those who’ve been ghosted, 41% report being hurt or upset, 34% feel like they’re not good enough, 28% not attractive enough, 26% feel flawed, 20% feel worthless and 19% are over dating.